hollyschinsky/ConferenceTracker/README.md

 Sample PhoneGap conference application for tracking sessions and speakers.
 Built with Ionic/AngularJS and using a node.js REST API.

-1. Ensure you have [Ionic](http://ionicframework.com/getting-started/) installed (and using latest version)
+1. Ensure you have [Ionic](http://ionicframework.com/getting-started/) installed (and are using latest version)

 2. Create a new Ionic project